Summer School 2019 – 17 June-5 July, IARC, Lyon, France

 Participants are expected to be present throughout the full duration of the course.
 Upon completion of the course, each participant will receive a certificate of participation provided that all sessions have been attended.
 There is no formal examination.

-Course Fee: Participants based in the low, lower-middle and upper-middle income countries listed here are exempt from a course fee.
+Course Fee: Participants based in the low, lower-middle and upper-middle income countries as listed in the World Bank current classification by income (can be uploaded here in XLS format) are exempt from a course fee.
 For participants from high-income countries there is a fee of 500 Euros for one module and 600 Euros for two modules which includes course materials and tea/coffee at each break.
-The deadline for payment of the fee is 30 May 2017.
+The deadline for payment of the fee is 20 May 2019.

 Participants are responsible for the cost of travel and accommodation.
 Financial support for travel and accommodation is available for a limited number of participants from low- and medium-resource countries.
-Selected participants from low-resource countries would be offered travel and living expenses whereas those from medium-resources countries would be offered living expenses only and would have to find other financial support for their travel.
+Selected participants from LIC and LMIC as listed by the World Bank would be offered travel and living expenses whereas those from UMIC would be offered living expenses only and would have to find other financial support for their travel.

 Lecturers will be a combination of IARC scientists and external invited specialists.